ecbc0/note-math/item_en/set-theory_en.typ

 The following discusses math-object-construct-rule *alias* set-theory

+From a practical perspective, as long as the underlying logic is equivalent, we should choose the most convenient and easy-to-use ones, no need to strictly follow an existing framework.

 #tag("natural-number") $ℕ$
 #indent[
   natural number $0,1,2,...$ and natural number set $ℕ$ is object. $0,1,2,... ∈ ℕ$ is true proposition